coyo8/coyo8.github.io/_posts/2017-03-21-exploring-concurrency-in-ios-and-in-general.md

 --Publilius Syrus

 Rob was not surprised with his reply, after all, he has known Bob for years.
-He is kind of a person who immerses himself into one thing and doesn't want to any distraction.
-His old machine helps him to achieve it at great level by not providing swift multitasking at first place.
+He is a kind of a person who immerses himself into one thing and doesn't want any distractions.
+His old machine helps him to achieve it at a great level by not providing swift multitasking at first place.
 Finally, Rob saw an article "Threading Vs Concurrency".
-Rob told Bob concurrency is same as threading and Parallelism.
+Rob told Bob that concurrency is same as threading and Parallelism.

 Bob replied: **No.** A code is concurrent if it is broken up into pieces which could be treated in parallel, whereas Parallelism implies that those pieces are actually running at the same time.